Updated 3.7.2019 to reflect new Board decisions

 How many Partners are in each volume group?

-4 providers with 20,001+ beneficiaries, comprising approx. 75% of the Medicaid volume in our region.
+4 providers in Large, comprising approx. 75% of the Medicaid volume in our region.

-25 partners fall into the under 1200 group, comprising approx. 5% of Medicaid volume in our region.
+19 partners Small, comprising approx. 5% of Medicaid volume in our region.

 How is BHT calculating volume numbers?